DragonSpit/HPCsharp/README.md

 For .Sum() of float arrays, double is returned producing a more accurate summation result.
 To produce an even more accurate summation for float and double, Kahan and Neumaier algorithms have been implemented.

-HPCsharp implements SIMD/SSE and multi-core versions of .Sum() for all built-in numeric data types, except decimal.
-Producing over 5X gain versus Linq .AsParallel() implementation.
+HPCsharp implements SIMD/SSE and multi-core versions of .Sum() for all built-in numeric data types, except decimal, producing over 5X gain versus Linq .AsParallel() implementation.
 For more details, see blog https://duvanenko.tech.blog/2019/04/23/better-sum-in-c/

 ## Sorting ##